Skip to main content

 Background

-The hammer typically appears after a decline.
+The hammer often forms after a decline.

 Its long lower shadow shows that sellers initially pushed the price down, but buyers stepped in aggressively, pushing the price back up close to the open.